 Let’s start at the top of your profile.
-The Twitter header is the first thing your profile visitors will see!
+The Twitter header image is the first thing your profile visitors will see!
 That's why it's important to make a header that reflects not only your brand but is also in line with what you tweet about.

 If you’ve ever struggled with Twitter header dimensions, know that it happens to the best of us.

-- When trying to get the perfect Twitter banner size, keep in mind that your profile photo will cover up the lower-left corner of your banner.
+- When trying to get the perfect Twitter banner or header size, keep in mind that your profile photo will cover up the lower-left corner of your banner.
 The best thing to do is to leave this particular banner corner blank.
 This way, you will prevent design elements from being “hidden” behind your profile thumbnail.

 - Another thing to keep in mind is how the Twitter cover photo will look on different devices such as mobile devices or other tablets.
 You want the Twitter header design to look great, no matter the screen size or screen resolution.